jellehak/vue-tiny-i18n/README.md

 # Intro
-A lightweight, zero dependency and customizable translation plugin for Vue.
+A lightweight, zero dependency and customisable translation plugin for Vue.
 It is quite similar to plugins like vue-i18n or vue-i18next.

 # Installation
 ## Basic